Perth-Artifactory/tidyauth/README.md

 ### Testing

 A response on `/` is included for route testing purposes.
+It will return `200` if you have provided a valid token or `401` if not.

 ### Door